What is the Business Hierarchy of Needs®?

 - Implementation

 Since we have started using the Business Hierarchy of Needs®, it has continued to become refined.
 It is much easier for us to explain how the three levels fit together, because over 65% of today’s professionals are visual learners and they are more accustomed to working with infographics that tell a story.
 A visual that tells a story or provides a guide is far more effective.
-Each item, has its own tools and processes which we at Group50 have put together to support this holistic approach to strategy and its execution.
-We call it Strategic Planning 5.0™ and Organizational Development 5.0™ and our Strategic Planning 5.0™ Playbook.
-Its effectiveness is evident when we walk around a company and at random you can go to any employee and they can tell you about their role in the company’s strategic plan and what they are doing about it.
-Now that is what I call a “Culture of Strategic Execution”.
+Each item has its own tools and processes which we at Group50® have put together to support this holistic approach to strategy and its execution.
+We call it Strategic Planning 5.0™ and Organizational Development 5.0™.
+The details of our strategic planning process can be found in our Strategic Planning 5.0™ Playbook.
+Effectively implementing a company’s Business Hierarchy of Needs® and developing a “Culture of Strategic Execution®” is evident when you can walk around a company and at random you can go to any stakeholder and they can tell you about their role in the company’s strategic plan and what they are doing about it.

 I recently published a much more in-depth article on LinkedIn about the Business Hierarchy of Needs® and how to use it as a recipe for effectively creating and implementing a strategic plan.
 You can read it here.